In this blog post, we will be looking at how to improve candidate experience in recruitment.

 Candidate nurturing uses many tools and forms of communication to build that relationship with passive talent early on.
-You’ll see many recruiters utilizing these tools in the form of social media, email and so much more.
+You’ll see many recruiters utilizing these tools in the form of social media, email, and so much more.

-Keep in mind that any tools used to enhance the three stages of the buyer’s journey such as awareness, consideration and decision stages will enable you to nurture candidates more effectively.
+Keep in mind that any tools used to enhance the three stages of the buyer’s journey, such as awareness, consideration and decision stages, will enable you to nurture candidates more effectively.
 Viewing candidates as buyers will allow companies to incorporate new processes to capture their interest.

 Social media shapes how an organisation is perceived.
-Organisations who invest in their social image have almost devout followers, who not only attach themselves to the company brand, but desire to work for them too.
+Organisations who invest in their social image have almost devout followers, who not only attach themselves to the company brand but desire to work for them too.
 We call this cultural alignment.

-Passive job searchers are not likely to be active on job boards, they’ll more likely engage with organisations and see job openings through social media.
+Passive job searchers are not likely to be active on job boards.
+They’ll more likely engage with organisations and see job openings through social media.

 Personalisation of job ads through email marketing is also a key aspect of candidate nurturing.
-Therefore, it’s a good idea to set up methods of capturing people’s email addresses through blog subscriptions, newsletters or even free downloadable content through a subscribe service.
+Therefore, it’s a good idea to set up methods of capturing people’s email addresses through blog subscriptions, newsletters or even free downloadable content through a subscription service.

 Companies should aim to create content that showcases their company culture.